 Am I legally allowed to evict my tenant for past-due rent in Mississippi?

 Under normal circumstances, yes.
 You can draft a Mississippi Eviction Notice (more specifically referred to as a 3- Day Notice to Pay Rent or Quit) to initiate the process.
 However, due to COVID-19, some limitations and protections have been put in place for tenants who can't pay rent.
 Despite the fact that the federal eviction moratorium was struck down by the U.S. Supreme Court, the state of Mississippi and individual municipalities have the authority to create and enforce their own regulations for evictions.
-Check out the current developments for your state or consult a local lawyer for further advice.
+Check out the consult a local lawyer for further advice.

 In order to legally evict a tenant from your Mississippi rental property, you are required to always serve them a Notice of Eviction.
 Here are some common situations where you may need one:

 - The tenant has fallen behind on rent or they are routinely late to pay

 - The tenant is using their unit for an illegal business